amkartashov/terragrunt-nested-configuration/README.md

 }
 ```

 Note that this example uses `merge()` function which [does not do deep merging](https://github.com/hashicorp/terraform/issues/24987), so it's not possible to merge complex configurations.
-This simple solutions is mostly suitable for simple flat key-value configurations.
+This simple solution is mostly suitable for simple flat key-value configurations.

 ## Demo